sunny0402/udacity-react-exercises/instructions.md

 ### Instructions

-**Task**: Edit the code to make the printed text mirror what we type into the input field.
-When we erase all of the text, nothing should be printed to the screen.

-Remember that the React component that renders the form also controls what happens in that form on user input.
+This file gives you a functioning app.
+But, as you can tell, the App isn't modular at all - there is only 1 component!

+**Task**: Break down this app into components and make them work together to achieve exactly the same result.

+Remember that React components should be modular, composable (can be assembled in various ways to achieve the desired result on the page), and reusable.

-This exercise will help you solidify what you've learned about Controlled Components.
+This exercise will help you to practice passing data into components, creating Stateless Functional Components, adding state to components, updating state, and creating Controlled Components.